 While there is no difference between account types regarding CFD trading, ThinkZero account holders gain access to discounted pricing on metals, being 8 cents

 No dealing desk (NDD) straight-through-processing ensures ThinkMarkets traders gain access to ultra-tight spreads in a range of asset classes.
 As ThinkMarkets send orders directly to external liquidity providers, with no dealing desk execution, there is no conflict of interest between ThinkMarkets and the broker’s liquidity sources.
 Seen as a hybrid of market makers and ECN brokers, customers trading with STP brokers experience less slippage than pure market maker brokers.

 Depending on the ThinkMarkets subsidiary you are trading with and the financial instrument you are trading, different leverage limits will be available.
 This is because each ThinkMarkets subsidiary is overseen by a different regulatory body.

 When trading CFDs, the maximum leverage a trader can use depends also on the asset class the CFD product is derived from.
-For instance, trading strategies involving indices can be leveraged up to 200:1, metals 400:1, energy 200:1, gas 25:1, shares 5:1 and outside the UK cryptocurrency (including Bitcoin) 5:1 when trading with ThinkMarkets ASIC and FSCA regulated subsidiaries.
+For instance, trading strategies, for instance, involving indices can be leveraged up to 200:1, shares 20:1 and outside the UK cryptocurrency (including Bitcoin) 5:1 when trading with ThinkMarkets FSA and FSCA regulated subsidiaries.

-On the other hand, ThinkMarkets FCA and ESMA regulated brokers face stricter regulation in regards to leverage, with lower leverage caps enforced by European and UK financial authorities:
+On the other hand, ThinkMarkets FCA and ASIC regulated brokers face stricter regulation in regards to leverage, with lower leverage caps enforced by Australian and UK financial authorities:

 While leverage is useful for traders to maximise gains, trading CFDs and forex is a high-risk investment activity and you should apply leverage with caution.
 Full contract specifications can be found on the broker’s website.